lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 ---

 Javascript class mixins are a stadard Javascript code pattern for sharing code between classes.
+As opposed to "has-a" composition patterns like [reactive controllers](../controllers/), where a class can _own_ a controller to add behavior, mixins implement "is-a" composition, where the mixins causes the class itself to _be_ an instance of the behavior being shared.

 Mixins can be useful for adding behavior to Lit component classes by adding to or overriding their lifecycle callbacks and adding API to the class.

 ## Mixin basics